-- ii.
-Distracts a player taking a Penalty Shot or a goaltender defending a Penalty Shot. - Intentionally knocks or shoots the puck out of reach of an Official who is retrieving it. - Does not proceed immediately and directly to the Penalty Bench when they have been penalized. - Enters or remains in the Referee's crease while the Referee is reporting to or consulting with any game official.
+- iv.
+Does not proceed immediately and directly to the Penalty Bench when they have been penalized. - v.
+Enters or remains in the Referee's crease while the Referee is reporting to or consulting with any game official.

 Note 1: A Referee is not required to assess a Minor penalty under this rule before assessing a Misconduct penalty, but may assess either penalty initially.

-Note 2: A team official may not be assessed a Misconduct penalty under this rule.
+Note 2: A team official may not be assessed a Misconduct penalty under this rule, but should instead be assessed Game Misconduct Penalty.